-Many things need to happen in the aftermath of a disaster in addition to protecting human life, recovering business functions and relocating to a temporary office
+Many things need to happen in the aftermath of a disaster in addition to protecting human life, recovering business functions and relocating to a temporary office space.
+Among the most important post-disaster activities to be addressed in your business continuity and disaster recovery plans are financial preparations.
+These financial arrangements ensure that employees and creditors are paid, as well as define other emergency financial arrangements that ensure there will be minimal financial impact to the organization post-disaster.

 We'll examine the financial activities to be addressed in your plans before, during and after an incident.
 Table 1 below provides a list of these actions.